Present Truth – 2 Peter 1:12

-Noah‘s message of the Flood (Genesis 6 and 7; 2 Peter 2:5): Noah was a preacher of righteousness.
+Noah’s message of the Flood (Genesis 6 and 7; 2 Peter 2:5): Noah was a preacher of righteousness.
 He taught God’s love as he warned of a coming flood that would destroy the world.
 The Flood message was present truth for that time.
-Its urgent cry was “get into the boat.”
+Its urgent cry was “get into the boat” to be saved.
 And it was so important that it would have been immoral not to preach it.

-Jonah‘s message to Nineveh (Jonah 3:4): Jonah‘s present truth was that Nineveh would be destroyed in 40 days.
-Jonah also uplifted the Lord, and the city repented.
-To omit, however, the 40-day warning would have been unfaithful and unforgivable.
+Jonah’s message to Nineveh (Jonah 3:4): Jonah’s present truth was that Nineveh would be destroyed in 40 days.
+Jonah also preached about repentance, and the city repented.
+To not give the 40-day warning would have been unfaithful and unforgivable.
 It was present truth.
-It fitted that time in a special way.
+It fitted that time in a very special way.

 Today, the three angels’ messages (Revelation 14:6-14) are God’s present truth.
 Salvation through Jesus Christ alone is central to these messages.
 However, the present truth of the three angels also has been given to prepare people for Jesus’ second coming and to open their eyes to Satan’s brilliant and highly convincing deceptions.
 Unless people understand these messages, Satan will indeed deceive them.
 Jesus knew we needed these three special messages, so in loving kindness He gave them.